ngbgithub/The-One-True-Makefile/README.md

     libz.so, so you still have to manually specify library dependencies and link targets in the module.mk files.

 4. Avoidence of recursive Make.
-(See Miller's paper.)
+(See Miller's paper.
+Just google it.)

 5. Parallel building using Make's `-j` flag.
 (This is robust and works well with incremental builds thanks to point 4).)